alazraq/AutoML/Report/Report.md

 Y_train.groupby(X_data_exploration.month).mean().plot()
 ```

-We detect a significant increase of the use of the **Kettle in November**, which also makes sense because it's one of the first 'cold' months so people start making tea again to warm themselves.
+We detect a significant increase of the use of the **Kettle in November**, which also makes sense because it is one of the first 'cold' months so people start making tea again to warm themselves.

 **3. Weekend influence per appliance**